Our Work

 & Girls (VAWG)

-The VRP are committed to ending male violence against women and girls by working with VAWG partnerships across localities to ensure effective approaches to violence prevention and reduction, and by supporting local area action planning to respond to the bespoke needs of places and ensure a focus on VAWG.
+The VRP are committed to ending male violence against women and girls by working with VAWG partnerships across local areas to ensure effective approaches to violence prevention and reduction, and by supporting local area action planning to respond to the bespoke needs of places and ensure a focus on VAWG.

 Looking Ahead and Sustainability Planning

-- Support system leaders to understand and apply a public health approach to violence prevention
+- Supporting system leaders to understand and apply a public health approach to violence prevention

-- Create a wealth of regionally specific research about interventions to prevent and reduce serious violence
+- Creating a wealth of regionally specific research about interventions to prevent and reduce serious violence

-- Monitor the impact of projects and interventions
+- Monitoring the impact of projects and interventions to support the development of a local evidence base

-- Support a partnership approach to serious incidents in communities
+- Ensuring a partnership approach to serious incidents in communities

-- Share good practice and evidence emerging nationally, regionally and locally
+- Sharing good practice and evidence emerging nationally, regionally and locally